shoaibk-dev/.com/content/til/2017-05-22-using-bsd-find-util-to-find-and-exec-command-on-file-and-folder.md

 +++
 date = "2017-05-22T23:59:59"
-title = "#TIL : Using BSD find util to find and exec command on file and folder" description = "I learned in 2017-05-22 about sysadmin, util, shell" categories = ["Today I learned", "sysadmin"] tags = ["sysadmin", "util", "shell"]
+title = "#TIL : Using BSD find util to find and exec command on file and folder" description = "I learned on 2017-05-22 about sysadmin, util, shell" categories = ["Today I learned", "sysadmin"] tags = ["sysadmin", "util", "shell"]
 +++